 Managing Director, Troutman Sanders eMerge

 An experienced litigator, Alison combines her litigation and eDiscovery experience to work with clients to develop proactive, matter-specific, efficient, and defensible legal strategies for discovery.
 Alison also advocates on behalf of clients in relation to eDiscovery issues before courts, adversaries and agencies around the country and consults with clients on all phases of discovery.
 She is a frequent speaker and author on eDiscovery issues and serves as a dedicated legal resource for Troutman Sanders' lawyers and clients on the intersection of discovery law and technology.

 Alison leads a team of lawyers and technologists, including custom programmers, who assist clients with data management issues from preservation through trial as well as through custom applications for legal compliance.
-Alison has assisted hundreds of Firm clients in a variety of industries, including energy, financial services, insurance, pharmaceuticals, construction, technology, and manufacturing with eDiscovery issues in litigation, arbitration, and investigations.
+Alison has assisted hundreds of Firm clients in a variety of industries, including energy, financial services, insurance, pharmaceuticals, construction, technology, and manufacturing with data management issues in litigation, arbitration, and investigations.

-- Served as national coordinating eDiscovery counsel for a pharmaceutical industry client, successfully advocated on behalf of proportional limits on discovery, defended discovery-related depositions, and served as lead advocate at discovery hearings; also coordinated overall strategy for collection, review and production of Electronically Stored Information in related state and federal lawsuits, as well as a governmental investigation.
+- As national eDiscovery counsel for a pharmaceutical industry client, successfully advocated on behalf of proportional limits on discovery, defended discovery-related depositions, and served as lead advocate at discovery hearings; also coordinated overall strategy for collection, review and production of ESI in related state and federal lawsuits, as well as a governmental investigation.

-- Defended and took 30(b)(6) depositions regarding the preservation, collection, and production of Electronically Stored Information.
+- Routinely defend and take 30(b)(6) depositions regarding the preservation, collection, and production of ESI.

-- Consulted with various clients regarding best practices for storage and preservation of electronically stored information and implementation of legal holds.
+- Consulted with various clients regarding best practices for storage and preservation of electronically stored information and implementation of legal holds and litigation readiness planning.

-- Utilized computer-assisted review in numerous matters to reduce costs and leverage decisions of case team.
+- Utilized technology-assisted review in numerous matters to reduce costs and leverage decisions of merits counsel.

-- Drafted and negotiated matter-specific ESI Protocols to focus the scope of discovery and avoid undue costs.
+- Drafted and negotiated matter-specific ESI Protocols to focus the scope of discovery in litigation and governmental investigations.

 - Successfully argued on behalf of clients to prevent governmental agency from shifting costs associated with discovery to clients in civil actions with the agency.